VIIthaG/codingshuttle-hackathon-crm/README.md

 FlowCRM is a **modular Spring Boot backend** (not a microservices split) that uses PostgreSQL, Redis, and RabbitMQ so sales workflows stay correct under retries, duplicate delivery, and multiple app instances.

-> Reminder “delivery” is currently **simulated with structured logging**.
-Real email/SMS is intentionally out of scope for this backend phase.

 ---